System Design Space

 Rules for resilient data flow

-If one dashboard widget is unavailable, the rest of the screen does not have to collapse.
+If one analytics widget is unavailable, the rest of the page should not necessarily collapse.
 The data layer should distinguish hard failure, stale fallback, and incomplete response.

-Retry behavior depends on user intent, idempotency, loading cost, and whether stale data can be shown safely instead of aggressive refetching.
+Retry behavior depends on user intent, idempotency, loading cost, and whether stale state can be shown safely instead of aggressively fetching again.

-Frontend wins when it receives an API shape close to the screen.
-Otherwise orchestration spreads across hooks, selectors, and component trees.
+Interfaces benefit from API shapes that are close to the screen.
+Otherwise orchestration leaks into hooks, selectors, and component trees.

-BFFs, GraphQL schemas, and typed clients need deprecation policy and versioning, otherwise screen migration starts blocking release cadence across teams.
+BFFs, GraphQL schemas, and typed clients need a clear deprecation policy.
+Otherwise screen migration starts blocking the release cadence of multiple teams.

 Questions before choosing BFF or GraphQL

-• How many backend domains one screen must assemble and where aggregation is cheapest.
+• How many server domains one screen must assemble and where API aggregation is cheapest.

-• Whether the UI needs a stable view model or current service DTOs are already close enough to the screen.
+• Whether the interface needs a stable view model or individual service DTOs are already close enough to the screen.

-• How critical partial response, cancellation, optimistic update, and background refresh really are.
+• How important partial response, request cancellation, optimistic update, and background refresh are for this route.

-• Who owns schema evolution: frontend platform, the product team, or a backend team with a UI-facing contract.
+• Who owns schema evolution: the frontend platform, a product team, or a backend team with a UI-facing contract.

 Main anti-pattern

-Leaving orchestration at the component level means one screen ends up knowing the internal shape of many backend domains.
-That UI quickly loses predictable error handling, typed contracts, and the ability to evolve safely.
+Leaving orchestration at the component level means one screen pulls dozens of hooks and knows more about server-domain internals than the platform team.
+That interface quickly loses predictable error handling and the ability to evolve contracts safely.

 Related chapters